So, you started a blog and published a couple of blog posts.

 As a global blogger, I need to tackle this situation.

-That’s why I use Cloudflare tool to tackle it.
+That’s why I use the Cloudflare tool to tackle it.

 Cloudflare is a content distribution network (CDN).
 It has data centres located around the world.